 - Bernarda Pera

-Below is the expected schedule for the 2023 tournament in Hamburg, with the women’s singles final being played on the 29th of July 2023 and the men’s singles final being played on the 30th of July 2023.
+Below was the schedule for the 2023 tournament in Hamburg, with the women’s singles final being played on the 29th of July 2023 and the men’s singles final being played on the 30th of July 2023.

 |Sunday, 23 July 2023||WTA 1st Round|